 Coinbase is an easy and safe way to create an online bitcoin wallet that can be converted back to country cash as needed.
-Because of unnecessarily restrictive banking laws, rigged to give unfair advantages to folks with more than $25,000 deposited in full-service investment accounts (Merrill-Lynch, Schwab, etc.), citizens with ordinary bank accounts don’t have access to the currencies of financially better managed countries.
-Bitcoin has provided a truly new freedom in that regard.
+Because of unnecessarily restrictive banking laws, rigged to give unfair advantages to folks with more than $25,000 deposited in full-service investment accounts (Merrill-Lynch, Schwab, etc.), citizens with ordinary bank accounts don’t have easy access to the currencies of financially better managed countries, or to alternative stores of value.
+Bitcoin has provided an important new freedom in that regard.
 Investing in Bitcoin online is much easier and more economical for the small investor than, for example, going physically to a local currency exchange center (bank or airport) and paying their “spread” to get access to currencies other than the US dollar.
-The Bitcoin strategy has the additional advantage of the general public not yet having wide public recognition of math-backed currency’s legitimacy.
+The Bitcoin strategy has the additional advantage of the general public not yet having wide public recognition of math-based currency’s legitimacy.
 One day soon however, they will.

-Those who’ve read this far now get a nice speculative tip: Bitcoin’s recent runup to $1200 has just “retraced” (lost) 50% of its original speculative value, by retreating to $600.
+Those who’ve read this far now get a speculative tip: Bitcoin’s recent runup to $1200 has just lost (“retraced”) 50% of its recent speculative value, by retreating to $600.
 This week Bitcoin is sitting at the bottom of Wave c in the diagram at right, a perfect time to buy to be ready for the next drive up in price over the next six months.
 Set up an account at Coinbase, buy 10 bitcoin for $6,000 this or next week, and then watch its value go up at least 20% at some point over the next few weeks to six months.
 Then cash out or stay in longer, as you desire.
 If I’m wrong, feel free to ask for a refund.
 Not!
 That’s speculative investing in a nutshell.
 A wild ride, but one worth taking once in a while.
-If we don’t exercise our precious freedom to experiment, we may lose the taste to experiment, and that is too great a price to pay.
+If we don’t regularly exercise our precious freedom to experiment, we may lose the desire to risk, and to keep learning from both small successes and small failures, and that is too great a price to pay.

 What may stop most investors from speculative investing is the knowledge that the top investors, like Tudor Jones, who is now a multibillionaire and philanthropist, managing the best in algorithmic trading systems, will always have superior speed of execution.
 But their need to manage massive wealth is also a trap, as their trades influence the market far more than they would like.
 Furthermore, wealthy traders don’t always have superior market intelligence, or hunger to learn, and their much-touted algorithms often don’t provide superior forecasting ability.
 To succeed in speculative investing, as with most things in life, you don’t need to be better than the best, only better than the average, a condition usually worth striving for.
 If you make lots of small bets, and treat every speculation as a learning experience, you will gain much from it, particularly the ability to